timpeskett/museum/README.md

 The ClassPad calculator was a pretty nifty CAS graphics calculator with a large screen and a touch screen.
 I don't think it was nearly as popular as the TI calculators so there weren't very many games available for it (maybe 10-20 that I could find at the time).
 Pacman was a pretty obvious choice to build because it offered more complexity than I was used to and the dimensions of the screen are perfect for it.
 The game ended up having about ten levels, one of which was designed by a friend.

 This was one of my first ventures into C++ so the code is pretty horrendous and impossible to follow.
-The windowing system of the ClassPad (PEG) was also knew to me and so was another thing to learn.
+The windowing system of the ClassPad (PEG) was also new to me and so was another thing to learn.

 ![Padman](demos/padman.gif)